 Mary Ann Booth

-The colors crystals show, while being viewed between a set of polarizing filters, will change as one of the two polarizers is rotated.
-The photograph is a magnified section of the same slide as shown in the preceding picture with the polarizing filters rotated to change angles creating a color shift in hues.
+The colors of the crystals show, while being viewed between a set of polarizing filters, will change as one of the two polarizers is rotated.
+The photograph is a magnified section of the same slide as shown in the preceding picture, with the polarizing filters rotated to change angles, creating a color shift in hues.

 THE STEAMSHIP CHARLES MACALESTER